reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 He shook his head.
 “No.”

-“Then let's get the kid into the buggy and be off.”
+“Great!
+So, as far as I'm concerned, we can get the kid into the buggy and be off.”

 Silk considered.
 “That would certainly be the fastest option.
 But it would be a rather bumpy ride, and as long as I'm not sure that there are no internal injuries I wouldn't risk that.”